 1 large onion, peeled and finely sliced

 3 1/2 tablespoons butter

 1 vegetable stock bouillon

-Remove the from the oven and serve with the onion gravy.
+- Remove the toad in a hole from the oven and top with the onion gravy.